zeek/zeek-docs/doc/scripts/base/bif/strings.bif.zeek.rst

    Replaces all uppercase letters in a string with their lowercase counterpart.

-   :str: The string to convert to lowercase letters.
+   :param str: The string to convert to lowercase letters.

    :returns: A copy of the given string with the uppercase letters (as indicated